slaetthult/TempoRun/README.md

 ```

 #### Format seconds to HHMMSS (for example: 00:05:00)
 Just import the utils/toHHMMSS file.
-So you can use the functions where ever you need it (plugin-files as well).
+So you can use the functions wherever you need it (plugin-files as well).
 ``` bash
 import {toHHMMSS} from '~/utils/toHHMMSS';